pingcap/docs-cn/character-set-and-collation.md

 To disable this error reporting, use `set @@tidb_skip_utf8_check=1;` to skip the character check.

+> **Note:**
+>
+> If the character check is skipped, TiDB might fail to detect illegal UTF-8 characters written by the application, cause decoding errors when `ANALYZE` is executed, and introduce other unknown encoding issues.
+If your application cannot guarantee the validity of the written string, it is not recommended to skip the character check.

 ## Collation support framework

 The syntax support and semantic support for the collation are influenced by the [`new_collations_enabled_on_first_bootstrap`](/tidb-configuration-file.md#new_collations_enabled_on_first_bootstrap) configuration item.
 The syntax support and semantic support are different.
 The former indicates that TiDB can parse and set collations.
 The latter indicates that TiDB can correctly use collations when comparing strings.